-This project is in its 3rd year now, and student work has been exhibited at the NZ Marine Studies Centre, and at the Dunedin International Science Festival; it is hosted on a work-in-progress web-platform CanvasTheOcean with links to a vimeo site too.
+This project has been running for many years now, and student work has been exhibited at the NZ Marine Studies Centre, and at the Dunedin International Science Festival; in the Otago Museum AND now it is hosted on a the web-platform CanvasTheOcean with links to a vimeo site too.

 Rationale: Engagement requires an emotive component and we are ‘far too mammalian’ to really understand the effect of a 2˚ increase in environmental temperature.
 We don’t innately ‘get it’, and thus are incapable of empathy with the vast majority of organisms on this planet that are ectotherms (not warm-blooded).
 Clear delivery of facts will never be memorable enough to inspire action; emotional engagement is the answer but in many instances necessitates complex sensory immersion in another organism’s world.
 How effective might be sensory representation through a creative sci-art approach be?
 Can visual narratives be captured from the organisms themselves?

 Goal: To emotively communicate the far-reaching effects of global warming by representation of non-mammalian (ectotherm’s) responses to increased temperature.
-‘Evidence’ in this case is generated by documenting the organism’s response to warming, but it is not then represented in the traditional approach of data points on graphs.
+‘Evidence’ in this case is generated by communicating an organism’s response to warming, but not represented in the traditional approach of data points on graphs.
 Rather, creative devices are actively explored that capture response as engaging sensory representations -from visual to auditory.
 In other words, the goal is to capture the organism’s own biological manifestation -animal “artefacts of warming”, and creatively represent this response.
-What is the effect of increased temperature on the every day life of the ectotherms surrounding us?
+What is or might be the effect of increased temperature on the every day life of the ectotherms surrounding us?
 How can we best represent how profound an influence 2º warming can have?
 Hopefully this approach will help people more emotively conceptualise how enormous an effect global warming imposes on the vast living world of non-mammals!

 Here is a wee montage of several video projects from the 2011 class